Message from the Chair

 Despite the world’s uncertainties, these are exciting times for AAAD.
 Our faculty continues to produce first-rate scholarship and publications, our students and alumni continue to make positive impacts on society, and the department continues to thrive and advance its core mission.

-In regard to our faculty, two new professors joined us in 2021, which bolsters our intellectual and programmatic strength in both African and African American Studies.
+In regard to our faculty, two new professors joined us recently, which bolsters our intellectual and programmatic strength in both African and African American Studies.
 Dr. Shakirah Hudani joined the department in January 2021.
 She specializes in African urbanism and post-conflict urban change.
 Her current research focuses on post-genocide Rwanda.
-Additionally, Dr. Brandi Brimmer joined the department in Fall 2021 as an associate professor and a Morehead-Cain Alumni Scholar.
+Additionally, Dr. Brandi Brimmer joined the department in Fall 2021 as the Morehead-Cain Alumni Associate Professor.
 She specializes in African American social and political history and is a leading scholar regarding the study of enslavement and emancipation in the American South.
 Additionally, Dr. LeRhonda Manigault-Bryant, a specialist in Black feminist studies and African American religions, joined the AAAD faculty in Spring 2023.
 A writer, artist, and filmmaker, she also serves as the fourth director of the Sonja Haynes Stone Center for Black Culture and History.
 Additionally, Dr. Nadia Mosquera Muriel became a member of the AAAD faculty in Spring 2024.
 As an assistant professor and Anthony Harrington Fellow, she specializes in Afro-Latin American social movements and structural inequalities at the intersection of race, class, and gender, with a focus on Venezuela and Colombia.